 How does therapy begin?

-If you would like to get in contact, you are welcome to phone or email.
-When I am in my NHS role in the hospital my phone does not get a signal - so If I am unable to pick up the phone, please leave a message, and I will call you back as soon as I can.
+If you would like to get in contact, you are welcome to email.
+When I am in my NHS role in the hospital my phone does not get a signal - so the phone is not a good method to contact me.

 If you wish, I can arrange a time for an initial meeting.
 I offer an initial meeting with no further obligation, at a reduced cost of £60.
 The purpose of the initial session is to explore what brings you to therapy, what you hope to gain and what I can offer.
 The initial session will help you decide if this is the best service for you.
-The initial session will also help us think about the nature, number and frequency of therapy and counselling sessions.
+The initial session will also help us think about the nature, number and frequency of therapy sessions.

 How long are sessions?

 Sessions usually last for 50 minutes.
 I will work with you to ensure that sessions start on time and do not over-run.
 Sessions are often weekly, but the frequency can be flexible to fit around your lifestyle and financial situation.
 During the first session we will agree an initial plan.
 The number of therapy sessions is determined on an individual basis, however standard practice is to offer 6-10 sessions, with a review point.
 Trauma focused work may require 90 minute sessions, but again this would be discussed and agreed with you in advance.

 How much does it cost?

 Fees for individual self-referral therapy are £65 per session.
 Fees for organisations vary from £85-£120.
 Fees for reports such a medico-legal assessments for personal injury are available on request.

 My private work is based at the Therapy Collective, 6 Ermington Terrace, Plymouth PL4 6QG.